kchalasa/GeorgiaHSShinyApp/Presentation/index.md

 ACT - Rank assigned based on ACT Composite Score

 AP - Rank assigned based on the percent of AP Course completions.

+* SAT Combined Average, AP Pass Percents were also calculated.

 ---